Translate This Page

 My name is Anisha and I'm a UK trained vet surgeon and practising herbalist, currently living and working in the mountains of Oaxaca, Mexico.

 Over the past years, I have had the opportunity to work in various animal welfare/community education projects around the world, including The Millennium Elephant Foundation, Sri Lanka, and India project for Animals and Nature, Tamil Nadu.

-Of course I went in there guns blazing, wanting to Save the World and all animals in it, but over the years, I learnt more than anything to observe, listen and be patient.
+Of course I went in there guns blazing, wanting to Save the World and all animals in it, but over the years, I learnt more than anything to observe, listen and respect the wise and wonderful local communities...... and above all be patient.
 My anger towards maltreatment of animals turned more to sadness and understanding as I realised the hardships and beauties of the owners of most working and farm animals.
-The animals got beaten because the owners were beaten, I was giving dental treatment to animals whose owners had no teeth.
+The animals got beaten because the owners were beaten.
+I was giving dental treatment to animals whose owners had no teeth.
 Most rural people across South Asia and Latin America have very little access to good diet, education, medicine, waste management or comfortable housing.